 I stumbled across my Life Path’s journey unknowingly.
 My heart raced as I heard my friend Geraldine’s voice filled with excitement and emotion.
 She was happy.
 I felt it.
 It would be good to have some of what she had too” I thought at the time.

 She had just completed a personal growth program.
 Needless to say I was roped in to experience this and others, some of which I loved.
 Others that did not resonate, I left behind.
 Beginning with the basics, I was a tough nut to crack.
 I had a strong mind, trained ferociously by my corporate experience as a banker.
 While it was a great foundation to operate from, it also didn’t allow for growth in the emotional and spiritual realms.
 There were expectations to be a certain way, operate from logic, casting aside my true self.
 The Rolls Royce of personal growth programs came last.
 I was introduced to Neuro Linguistic Programming (NLP) by my friend John who was a Practitioner from twenty years before.
 The biggest draw for me was that the entire NLP model comprised techniques for self-discovery with an extremely deep structure.
 I loved how it drew on process and context rather than content.
 Exploring and understanding values, beliefs and behaviors I was able to disband with emotional blockages which surfaced in the form of beliefs I held from my upbringing.
 Little did I know that they were family beliefs that did not augur well for my current life.
 By clearing these and creating new, more effective beliefs, I supported my continuous growth.
 I could leave alone, the “content” of how these beliefs were installed.
 Private incidences could be left private.
 I did not need the who, where and when to make or facilitate change.
 Very accelerated in achieving results through increased emotional intelligence I found I understood and managed myself effectively.
 Empathy levels escalated and my ability to navigate complex social situations heightened.
 Being a person who loved change, I took to NLP like a duck to water.
 Working through certification as an NLP Trainer, I jumped to the other side and became a facilitator.
 Traveling across boundaries physical and emotional, to find clients who needed to make change.
 Today, I realise I found my Life Path through my personal growth journey.
 What do I have today that I did not have before?
 A life filled with Purpose and Passion.
 Did I think about personal growth in this way?
 A definite NO. In essence, my heart sang and pulled me towards my Life’s calling!
 I urge you on this path too.
 If you feel there is something greater out there for you, scour the personal growth arena for anything that calls out to you.
 NLP skills provide a foundation for lifelong learning and personal evolution.
 Individuals are able to navigate the complexities of life with confidence, resilience, and a positive mindset.
 The adaptability and universality of NLP make it a valuable asset for long-term personal and professional success.
 If you would like to experience some of what I did, decide on a Path and begin the Journey.
+One of our clients recently said that he has observed greater engagement from his team as a result of taking concrete steps to be an effective mentor and coach.

 Indeed, studies show that coaching and mentoring can increase engagement, job satisfaction and morale, teamwork and even bench strength.
 Granted, some of the best mentoring and coaching experiences occur informally over coffee, in corridors, and chance interactions during the course of work.
 However, in order for these interactions to have the potential to be powerful, people in the organisation need to have a coaching and mentoring mindset.
 This could shift your organisational culture.
 Imagine people having candid coaching conversations across your organisation.
 To make this happen, ensure your people listen and communicate skilfully in order to be the best colleagues they can be.
 Comprehensive coaching and mentoring programmes can sensitise them to the following: Identify opportunities for coaching Learn how to recognise when a person is open to coaching.
 Here are some cues you can listen for: